 Lake Tanganyika

-Thanks to its age and ecological isolation it’s home to an exceptional number of endemic fish, including 98% of the 250-plus species of cichlids.
+Thanks to its age and ecological isolation, it’s home to an exceptional number of endemic fish, including 98% of the 250-plus species of cichlids.

 Cichlids are popular aquarium fish due to their bright colors, and they make Tanganyika an outstanding snorkeling and diving destination.

-Comparatively narrow, varying in width from 10 to 45 miles (16 to 72 km), it covers about 12,700 square miles (32,900 square km) and forms the boundary between Tanzania and Congo (Kinshasa).
+Compared with its width, which ranges from 10 to 45 miles (16 to 72 km), it covers about 12,700 square miles (32,900 square km) and forms the boundary between Tanzania and the Democratic Republic of the Congo (Kinshasa).

 It occupies the southern end of the Western Rift Valley, and for most of its length, the land rises steeply from its shores.
 Its waters tend to be brackish.